-We're all slowly accepting that summer camp 2020 will look and feel a bit different, but we are committed to bringing our campers and families valuable experiences.
+We know that summer camp 2021 will look and feel a bit different, but we are committed to bringing our campers and families valuable experiences.
 Camps play a vital role for kids and for our community, and we will be approaching this summer with vigilance, creative planning, and safety as our highest priority.
 Our conditions- much like the weather or changing water conditions that we are familiar with constantly evaluating- are changing weekly, even daily, as we adapt to what our world is going through.
 We will face these changes with communication, and our goal is for you, the camp families, to feel like you are informed and that we're preparing you better than ever for your week at camp.

 We are incredibly thankful for the many supportive comments we have received regarding the strong camp culture that we have built over the past 20 years.
 THANK YOU-- you are what makes SumMAT Camp an amazing place for kids to gain confidence, bonds and experiences that stick with them for a lifetime.
 And for those who are choosing to step away this summer; we understand, we will miss you, and we will see you when you're ready.

-On May 8, the Scott Administration announced that "summer camps are a go" and on May 13, the Vermont Department of Health released Heath Guidance for childcare & summer programs (attached), effective June 1.
-While this was an exciting announcement, we need to approach this very carefully, and we will be planning for some significant changes to our camp rules, logistics, and activities.
+On May 8 2020, the Scott Administration announced that "summer camps are a go" and on May 13 2020, the Vermont Department of Health released Heath Guidance for childcare & summer programs (attached), effective August 31 2020.
+While this was an exciting announcement, we are approaching camp planning very carefully, and we will have some significant changes to our camp rules, logistics, and activities.
 Per the VDH Guidelines:

-- Camp staff and gym staff, at this time, are required to wear masks while in the camp setting.
+- Camp staff and gym staff are required to wear masks while in the camp setting.

-- It is also recommended that parents/guardians wear face covers when dropping off and picking up children at camp.
+- Parents/guardians are required to wear masks/face covers when dropping off and picking up children at camp.

 - Temperature screenings and health questions will be conducted each day for campers and staff.
 Campers should not have come into contact with a COVID-19 positive individual, and should not have symptoms of respiratory illnesses.